 Book Your Flight

-I personally use Google Flights & Momodo to find affordable flights.
-Another great way is to sign up for Scott’s Cheap Flights to get notifications of cheap fares, which happens a lot to Japan.
+I use Google Flights & Momodo to find affordable flights.
+Another great way is to sign up for Scott’s Cheap Flights to get notifications of cheap fares, which happens often in Japan.
 You’ll sometimes stumble on cheap flights to Kansai International Airport.

 Buy Your Shinkansen Tickets (Bullet Train)